Flagsmith/flagsmith-docs/versioned_docs/version-v1.0/enterprise-edition.md

 ---
-title: Enterprise Edition
+sidebar_position: 3
 ---

-## Overview
+# Enterprise Edition

 Flagsmith is also provided as an "Enterprise Edition" which has additional features and capabilities over the Open Source product: